mlaursen/react-md/packages/icon/README.md

 <td><code>"img" | "presentation"</code></td>
 <td><code>img</code></td>
 <td>
 The role to apply to the SVG.
-When using icons, it is generally recommended to leave it as the default
-<code>img</code> so that it is insured as a graphic.
+When using icons, it is generally recommended to leave it as the default&#10;<code>img</code> so that it is insured as a graphic.
 </td>
 </tr>
 <tr>